PaulDance/cargo-liner/CONTRIBUTING.md

  3. Add as much tests as possible.
 Unit tests are directly in modules.
     Integration tests are in the `tests` directory.
 Add feature tests when adding new functionalities.
 Add regression tests when fixing bugs.
- 4. Update the `README.md` with details of changes to the interface, this includes new environment variables, exposed CLI options, useful file locations and configuration options.
+ 4. Update the `README.md` with details of changes to the interface.
+This includes new environment variables, exposed CLI options, useful file locations and configuration options.
  5. After a validating review, a maintainer is charge of merging the PR.